University of Nebraska at Kearney Scholarship Guidelines

 Transfer Student Scholarships

-An annual scholarship is funded by a donor who has made a commitment to the university to award a scholarship each academic year.
+Annual scholarships are funded by several donors who have made a commitment to the university to award scholarships each academic year.
 A permanently endowed scholarship is comprised of funds from private sources and invested by the University of Nebraska Foundation.
 The income derived from the investment pays the scholarship.
-Upperclassmen must submit a Continuing Student Scholarship application via MyBLUE by March 1.
-All Continuing Student Scholarships that are available along with criteria a student must meet to be eligible for the scholarships are listed on www.unk.edu/offices/financial_aid/.
+Eligible students must submit a Current Student Scholarship application via MyBLUE by the last day of February.
+To review scholarships available through this application, please visit unk.edu/scholarships.

-The Continuing Student Scholarship listing is divided into six sections, one for each college: Education, Business & Technology, Fine Arts & Humanities, Natural & Social Sciences, Athletics, and nondepartmental.
-Students majoring in a specific field should refer to the corresponding section, while the nondepartmental section lists scholarships available to the general student population regardless of major.
+The Current Student Scholarship listing is divided into five sections: Education, Business & Technology, Arts & Sciences, Athletics, and non-departmental.
+Students majoring in a specific field should refer to the corresponding section, while the non-departmental section lists scholarships available to the general student population regardless of major.
 Students participating in intercollegiate athletics may be considered for scholarships listed in the Athletics section.

 Students are encouraged to contact the Office of Financial Aid for additional information on the application process or with any other scholarship questions.